+The Russell 2500TM Growth Index is a widely accepted, unmanaged index that measures the performance of those Russell 2500 companies - the 2,500 smallest companies in the Russell 3000 Index (which is composed of the 3,000 largest U.S. companies based on total market capitalization) - with higher price-to-book ratios and higher forecasted growth values.
 The S&P 500® Index is widely regarded as the best single gauge of large-cap U.S. equities.
 The index includes 500 leading companies and captures approximately 80% coverage of available market capitalization.
+This is not a benchmark for the fund.
 The Morgan Stanley Capital International Europe, Australasia, Far East (MSCI EAFE®) Index is a free float-adjusted, market capitalization-weighted index that is designed to measure equity performance in developed markets, excluding the United States and Canada.
 The index consists of select designated MSCI national developed market indices.
+This is not a benchmark for the fund.
 The MSCI Emerging Markets Index is a free float-adjusted, market capitalization-weighted index that is designed to measure the equity performance in global emerging markets.
 The index consists of 22 MSCI emerging-market national indices.
+This is not a benchmark for the fund.
 The Dow Jones Industrial Average, Dow Jones, or simply the Dow, is a stock market index of 30 prominent companies listed on stock exchanges in the United States.
+This is not a benchmark for the fund.
 The personal consumption expenditures (PCE) price index measures the prices consumers pay for goods and services and changes in those prices.
 It is considered a gauge of inflation in the U.S. economy.
 The Caixin China Manufacturing Purchasing Managers Index is a composite indicator designed to provide an overall view of activity in the manufacturing sector and acts as a leading indicator for the whole economy.
 When the PMI is below 50.0 this indicates that the manufacturing economy is declining and a value above 50.0 indicates an expansion of the manufacturing economy.
+This is not a benchmark for the fund.
 The Refinitiv/CoreCommodity CRB Index is a benchmark index that tracks the price movements of a basket of 19 globally traded commodities.
 It is designed to provide a broad representation of the commodity market, and is used as a benchmark for commodity-related investments.
+This is not a benchmark for the fund.
 Investors cannot invest directly in any index.